 Modern cookbooks such as Jubilee and Watermelon and Redbirds pay tribute to historic and culturally treasured recipes.
 Food52 also has a list of 38 Black History Month recipes that would be suitable to make with little helpers.

-Black History Month for kids resources
+Black History Month resources

-How to talk to kids about racism
+How to talk to children about racism

 Learning about Black history means learning about the ongoing fight for freedom and justice against the forces of racism and oppression.
 This article from NAEYC shares helpful books, activity ideas, and topic questions for having these conversations with young children.